widjajs/Custom_Interpreter/README.md

 - A **stack-based VM** with dynamically typed values
 - **Variable declaration and scope management**
 - Control-flow constructs implemented at the bytecode level

-Additional features such as scoped variables and looping constructs (`while`, `for`) were implemented based on later chapters of the book.

 ---